NikitaDzer/JIT/README.md

 #### Intermediate Representation _(IR)_
 * initial translation of the Processor bytecode into IR <br>
-  to speed up optimizations and to reuse already translated Processor bytecode files
+  to speed up optimizations and to reuse already translated Processor bytecode

 > **Attention!** Processor _(virtual machine)_ has a stack and a callstack but the x64 implementation has only a stack.
 > So the program, written on the Processor assembler, can cause segfaults in the JIT's executer.